fangzhixiao/FloraFauna/README.md

 ![Graphql Playground screenshot 3](readme_images/ite1_api_3.png)

 #### UI Functionality:
-* Refactored Page code to accommodate map and new filter panel.
+* Refactored Page code from issue tracker to accommodate map and new filter panel.
     * Responsible Members: Jiatian Wang and Zhining Fang
     * Styled map from Google Maps API, populated with placeholder markers for Iteration 1.
 User can search for a location to display on the map.